Last Updated on June 1, 2021 by queenie mak

-Want to hike up to one of the best spots in Hong Kong to see a gorgeous sunset?
-Then you’ll have to hike Braemar Hill to Red Incense Burner Summit (Hung Heung Lo Fung) on Hong Kong Island.
+Want to hike up to one of the best spots in Hong Kong and see a gorgeous sunset?
+Then you’ll have to hike Red Incense Burner Summit (Hung Heung Lo Fung) on Braemar Hill on Hong Kong Island.
 Not only is the hike super short (if you take public transportation), the hike itself is easy and 100% worthwhile.

 If you can, set aside a few hours and do a late afternoon hike and see a beautiful sunset on Braemar Hill.
 And if you are keen to stay past after the sun is set, you can see an amazing night view of the Hong Kong skyline.

 Personally, I think the Red Incense Burner Summit has the best views in Hong Kong.
 Don’t believe me?
 Keep reading and learn how you can hike the shortest hiking trail in HK (with public transportation) and see the most unbelievable views.

 Related Post – 11 Off the Beaten Path Places in Hong Kong

 What you need to know before hiking up to the Red Incense Burner Summit on Braemar Hill